 Yes.
 Your supervisor must have completed an OCP-approved injection training course, ensured their First Aid and CPR certification is up to date, and registered their training with the College in order for you to administer an injection under their supervision.
-For further guidance on the role of your supervisor, see OCP’s Fact Sheet on Supervision of Pharmacy Students and Interns.
+For further guidance on the role of your supervisor, see OCP’s Supervision of Pharmacy Personnel Policy.

 The Standards of Practice and Code of Ethics expect pharmacy professionals to recognize and work within the limits of their competence and to only practice when they have the appropriate knowledge and skill, as well as the physical, emotional and mental capacity, to do so safely.